Dihydroorotate dehydrogenase: Clinical significance

 Brequinar, a potent and selective inhibitor of the enzyme dihydroorotate dehydrogenase, has been shown to inhibit completely vaccinia virus in human cells.
 The immunomodulatory drugs teriflunomide and leflunomide have been shown to inhibit DHODH.
 Human DHODH has two domains: an alpha/beta-barrel domain containing the active site and an alpha-helical domain that forms the opening of a tunnel leading to the active site.
 Leflunomide has been shown to bind in this tunnel.
 Leflunomide is being used for treatment of rheumatoid and psoriatic arthritis, as well as multiple sclerosis.
 Its immunosuppressive effects have been attributed to the depletion of the pyrimidine supply for T cells or to more complex interferon or interleukin-mediated pathways, but nonetheless require further research.

 Additionally, DHODH may play a role in retinoid N-(4-hydroxyphenyl)retinamide (4HPR)-mediated cancer suppression.
 Inhibition of DHODH activity with teriflunomide or expression with RNA interference resulted in reduced ROS generation in, and thus apoptosis of, transformed skin and prostate epithelial cells.

 Mutations in this gene have been shown to cause Miller syndrome, also known as Genee-Wiedemann syndrome, Wildervanck-Smith syndrome or post-axial acrofacial dystosis.

+Herbicide usage

+The DHODH inhibitor Tetflupyrolimet (marketed as Dodhylex™ active) is a herbicide and marketed currently primarily for control of annual grass weeds in rice "Syngenta and FMC commercialize breakthrough technology that transforms grass control in rice".
+Current approvals and commercialization for this technology focus on the Asian rice market, with global registration underway.

+The active represents a new herbicide mode of action (DHODH inhibition) that is the first broadly marketed MoA of its kind in roughly 30 years, offering an alternative for managing herbicide‑resistant grass weeds."FMC Corporation announces Dodhylex active as global trademark for novel grass herbicide".
+It is the only herbicide in the Herbicide Resistance Action Committee's (HRAC classification) Group 28.